jterrier84/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 - Set hostname in /etc/hosts & /etc/hostname
 - Static IP (192.168.1.150 or whatever works for you on your LAN)
 - Port to 3000
+- Topology file pointed to relay(s)
+- Changes to .adaenv and cardano-service to point to pool files

 ```bash
 sudo reboot